 This area has been dominated by extremely knowledgeable and trustworthy individuals for many years, referred to as wealth managers or financial advisors.
 But as the stock markets are becoming less predictable, people are now trusting their money on machines rather than humans, or at least that seems to be the case with the recent successful launches of many robo advisors.

 The traditional methods of acquiring customers through human advisors involves a high cost of customer acquisition.
-Because of this, a large section of middle class, which capable of investing in securities, has been left out under-advised, precisely a market that the robo advisors are aiming to capture.
+Because of this, a large section of the middle class population, who are capable of investing in securities, have been left under-advised, precisely a market that the robo advisors are aiming to capture.

 Also the quality of financial advisors is falling in countries like India, where financial advices are solely given to receive kickbacks from the stock or fund providers, which is resulting in losing the trust of investors.
 Individual investors are busy and gullible, and often end up investing in poor performing securities, which in-turn impacts their willingness to further invest.